-- Assess local or regional opportunities for systemic change. - Build leadership skills to facilitate cross-sector collaboration. - Explore the implementation of evidence-informed strategies in diverse rural settings.

-- Identify opportunities for different sectors (e.g., law enforcement, child welfare, prosecutors, defense attorneys, probation, judges, public health, behavioral health) to effectively align efforts. - Prioritize opportunities and strategies and commit to action. - Build a roadmap for local implementation. - Identify resources to support the implementation of the roadmap. - Commit to a project or individualized learning opportunity in month 5 of the project and devote focused time during months 6 through 11 to that effort.
-This portion of the planning initiative will be developed in collaboration with your assigned site coach.
+- Assess local or regional opportunities for systemic change around addressing the impacts of SUD. - Build leadership skills to facilitate cross-sector collaboration. - Explore the implementation of evidence-informed strategies in diverse rural settings. - Identify opportunities for different sectors (e.g., law enforcement, child welfare, prosecutors, defense attorneys, probation, judges, public health, behavioral health) to effectively align efforts. - Prioritize opportunities and strategies and commit to action. - ◆ Build a roadmap for local implementation. - Identify resources to support the implementation of the roadmap. - Commit to a project or individualized learning opportunity in month 5 of the project and devote focused time during months 6 through 11 to that effort.
+This portion of the planning initiative will be developed in collaboration with your coaches.